-1. The student will be able to meet Satisfactory Academic Progress standards after the subsequent payment period, or

-2. The student submits an academic plan that, if followed, will ensure that the student is able to meet Satisfactory Academic Progress standards by a specific point in time.
-Probation: If a student fails to meet the requirements of Satisfactory Academic Progress and submits an approved appeal, he/she can continue to receive Title IV aid for one additional payment period.
+- 1. The student will be able to meet SAP standards after the subsequent payment period, or - 2.
+The student submits an academic plan that, if followed, will ensure that the student is able to meet SAP standards by a specific point in time.
+Probation: If a student fails to meet SAP requirements and submits an approved appeal, he/she can continue to receive Title IV aid for one additional payment period.
 SAP will be monitored at the end of the probationary period.
-Reinstatement: A student may regain eligibility for financial aid once the student has met the minimum requirements of Satisfactory Academic Progress.
-It is the student's responsibility to contact the Office of Financial Aid to request a review of his/her Satisfactory Academic Progress for reinstatement of assistance.
+Reinstatement: A student may regain eligibility for financial aid once the student has met the minimum requirements of SAP.
+It is the student's responsibility to contact the Office of Financial Aid to request a review of his/her SAP for reinstatement of assistance.
 VII.
-Definitions for Financial Aid Purposes Completion of Courses For graduate/professional students, hours completed are based on grades of "A," "B," "C," and "P." Hours with an "D", "F" (failure), "W" (withdrawal), "I" (incomplete), "IP" (in progress) and "X" (deferred) are counted in the number of hours attempted, but not in the number of hours completed.
+Definitions for Financial Aid Purposes Completion of Courses For graduate/professional students, hours completed are based on grades of "A," "B," "C," and "P." Hours with a "D," "F" (failure), "W" (withdrawal), "I" (incomplete), "IP" (in progress) and "X" (deferred) are counted in the number of hours attempted, but not in the number of hours completed.
 Note: It is the student's responsibility to notify the Office of Financial Aid when an incomplete grade has been satisfactorily completed.
 Class repeats, transfer hours and developmental course hours are counted in the total number of hours attempted/completed.
-Financial Aid Leave of Absence Policy - for Non-Traditional Students A leave of absence is a process designed to allow students to interrupt their academic program for a limited period of time without requiring them to reapply for admission to the University.
+Leave of Absence Policy An Academic leave of absence (LOA) is a process that allows students to interrupt their academic program for a limited period of time without requiring them to reapply for admission to the University.
 During the period of the leave, the student is considered to be on active status with the University awaiting their return to study.
-A leave of absence is intended for future courses, but may be requested while a class is in session.
-However, a leave of absence is not the same as a request to withdraw from a single class.
-Students should not use the leave of absence policy to request a withdrawal from the class in which they are currently enrolled if the intent is to remain registered in the following course of the program.
-The University's course withdrawal policy, which allows a student to withdraw from a course prior to four-fifths completion of the course, should be pursued in that instance.
-Required Documentation Students requesting a leave of absence must complete and sign an official Leave of Absence (LOA) form and submit it to the Office of Financial Aid to be processed no later than the student's last day of attendance in the course immediately preceding the leave.
-Students may request a LOA form by contacting their academic advisor.
-Upon completion, forms may be sent to the Office of Financial Aid by mail, fax or delivered in person.
-In addition to the LOA form, the student must submit a Program Schedule Change (Add/Drop) form to their academic advisor.
-When completing the add/drop form, students should identify the future class(es) from which they request to be withdrawn.
-As a general matter of policy, students may not use the leave of absence policy to request a withdrawal from classes that are in process or have already ended.
+A Financial Aid leave of absence (LOA), for Return of Title